Friday, February 28, 2025

 Newburgh Pointe, The Last Twilight of 2021

-From The Screwtape Letters, Chapter XV:
+From The Screwtape Letters, Chapter XV (in the voice of one demon to another):

 The humans live in time but our Enemy destines them to eternity.
 He therefore, I believe, wants them to attend chiefly to two things: to eternity itself and to that point of time which they call the Present.
 For the Present is the point at which time touches eternity.
 Of the present moment--and of it only--humans have an experience analogous to the experience which our Enemy has of reality as a whole; in it alone freedom and actuality are offered them.
 He would therefore have them continually concerned either with eternity (which means being concerned with Him) or with the Present--either meditating on their eternal union with, or separation from, Himself or else obeying the present voice of conscience, bearing a present cross, receiving the present grace, giving thanks for the present pleasure.